lupyuen/lupyuen.github.io/src/tftp2.md

 _So this TFTP Timeout seems specific to Star64 U-Boot?_

 Yeah.
-So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the Incoming TFTP Packets?
+So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the Incoming UDP Packets?

 # What's Next